-The very same arguments used in Lemma~\ref{l:decay} and Theorem~\ref{t:dlb} can be used to infer corresponding density lower bound estimates. \begin{theorem} Let $u\in SBV(\Omega)$. \begin{itemize} \item[(a)] There exists a constant $\epsilon>0$ such that if $u$ is a minimizer of $\tilde{E}_0$ on $\Omega$, then for all $x\in \overline{S}_u$
+on the same class of functions.
+The same arguments in Lemma~\ref{l:decay} and Theorem~\ref{t:dlb} can be used to infer corresponding density lower bound estimates. \begin{theorem} Let $u\in SBV(\Omega)$.
+There exists a constant $\epsilon>0$ such that \begin{itemize} \item[(a)] if $u$ is an absolute minimizer of $\widetilde{E}_0$ on $\Omega$, then for all $x\in \overline{S_u}$